NIcolasp14/Experience/README.md

 # Experience
 This is a point of reference to everything I am familiarised with.
 Also, check out the timeline sketch.
-The following info are organised above into folders.
+The following info are organised above into folders. (to do: add roadmaps)

 ### About me
 Born in Athens.
 Raised in the Democratic Republic of the Congo (2007-2016).
 Currently, I am studying Electrical and Computer Engineering at NTUA, Greece.